CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/cli-vm/aws_cli_launch_vm_c6a.48xlarge.md

-# Learn how to Use AWS CLI to launch c6a.48xlarge EC2 instance using Public AMI
+# Create a c6a.48xlarge EC2 instance using Public AMI

 ## The c6a.48xlarge EC2 instance contains 96 cores and is sized to run the 12US1 Benchmark.